marykdb/maryk/core/documentation/key.md

-# Keys
+# Keys in DataObjects

-All DataObjects can only be stored below a key.
-The key is a unique index to an object and any object can be retrieved by the key.
-A key is always final and unique.
-If you store data inside an existing key it will overwrite the data.

-## UUIDs by default
+All DataObjects must be stored under a unique key, which acts as an index to the object.
+The key serves as a permanent identifier for the object and can be used to retrieve it.
+If you store new data under an existing key, the existing data will be overwritten.

+## Default UUID Keys

-If you don't define a Key definition the model will create 128 bit v4 UUID keys.
-These guarantee uniqueness but will not help in scans.
+If you don't specify a key definition, the model will automatically generate 128-bit v4 UUID keys.
+These keys are guaranteed to be unique, but they won't provide any benefits for scanning the data.

-## Right key from the start
+## Choosing the Right Key from the Start

+It's essential to be mindful when designing the key for a DataModel, as the key structure cannot be changed after data has been stored (without complex migrations).
-Since a key structure cannot be changed (without complex migrations) once data is stored you need to be careful designing the right key for the DataModel.
-Always look into the primary use case and order of the data and make it fast for that purpose.
-Secondary usecases can be helped with adding an index.
+Consider the primary use case and ordering of the data and make sure the key is optimized for this purpose.
+Secondary use cases can be addressed by adding an index.

-## Properties which can be used in a key
+## Properties for Key Structure

-All fixed byte length properties can be used as a key part.
-This way key structure is always predictable and the location of key elements can be used in scans.
+Key structures must have fixed byte lengths.
+This way the location of key elements are predictable which are beneficial for scans over keys.

+Properties that can be used
-This means you can use numbers, dates & times, fixed bytes, references, enums, booleans, type of multi type objects and ValueDataModels which can contain all the same kind of values.
-You cannot use Strings, flexible bytes, Sets, Lists, Maps and embedded models since their byte length is not fixed.
+for key elements include numbers, dates and times, fixed bytes, references, enums, booleans, multi-type objects, and ValueDataModels containing similar values.
+Properties that cannot be used in keys include strings, flexible bytes, sets, lists, maps, and embedded models, as they have varying byte lengths.

 ## The order of keys
-All keys are stored in order and with a data scan all data will be walked or skipped in that order.
-This means that if you start your key with a reference and you give a specific reference to the key, the data scan knows exactly where to start.
+Keys are stored in order, which means that data scans will traverse or skip the data in the same order.
+If the key starts with a reference, the data scan can start at the exact location for that reference.

-If you always request data with the newest on top it is wise to reverse the date of creation so new items always come back first.
+If the data is often requested in the newest-first order, it is recommended to reverse the date of creation so that new data is retrieved first.

 ## Tips on designing a key

+- Consider performance: The key structure should be optimized for the most common use cases, as it will affect the performance of data retrieval and scans.
-- If data "belongs" to something or somebody, always start the key with a reference.
-This way it is easy to request data belonging to it.
+- If data "belongs" to a particular entity or person, start the key with a reference to that entity or person.

-- If data should always be ordered on time, include that time.
-Reverse the time if newest is almost always requested first.
+- If data needs to be ordered by time, include the time in the key.
+If newer data is frequently requested first, reverse the time.

-- If the date has a primary MultiTypeProperty, include the type id so it is easy to quickly request DataObjects of a specific type.
-If time is part of the key you need to include it after the time so all data is still ordered on that time.
+- If the data has a primary multi-type property, include the type ID in the key so you can quickly retrieve data objects of a specific type.
+If time is also included in the key, make sure to place it after the type ID so that data is still ordered by time.

-- If date with nanosecond precision by itself is not enough, it is possible to add a random number to the field.
+- If date precision in nanoseconds is somehow not enough, consider adding a random number to the key.
+- Use indexing: If you have a key structure that is not optimized for your use case, you can use an index to improve performance.
+This is especially useful if you have large datasets.